 I am Patricia Gómez and have two children: Miguel and Fernanda (Fer).

 When Fer was 4 years and 7 months old, she started drinking a lot of water and going too frequently to the toilet.
-Her paediatrician ordered some medical exams for her, and found out her blood glucose was very high (500 mg/dL).
+Her paediatrician ordered some medical exams for her, and we discovered that her blood glucose was very high (500 mg/dL).
 She spent four days in the hospital and underwent many more tests, but no one would tell me what was going on.

 Once she left the hospital, we were referred to a paediatric diabetologist, who confirmed her type 1 diabetes diagnosis.
 He also told us that we needed to measure Fer's blood glucose levels before meals to inject the appropriate amount of insulin.